Blog

 Part 1 : The Consequences of Anorexia

-Anorexia Nervosa (AN) is characterized by severe caloric restriction and distorted body image, leading to a significantly low body weight and an intense fear of weight gain.
-There are two subtypes of AN :
+Anorexia Nervosa (AN) is an eating disorder characterized by severe caloric restriction and distorted body image, leading to a significantly low body weight and an intense fear of weight gain.

 The Importance of Carbohydrates for Endurance from a Sports Dietitian